caproto/caproto/doc/source/iocs.rst

-caproto uses your class definition and performs magic under the hood to create a simple PV name to `ChannelData` instances.
+caproto uses your class definition and performs magic under the hood to create a simple PV name to :class:`~.server.ChannelData` instances.
 See what happens when you instantiate the above:

 .. code:: ipython